Sweden's rich and poor tussle over tutor tax breaks

 Lena Asplund, a parliamentarian for Reinfeldt's Moderate Party, said other tax rebates had led to an increase of some 9,000 full-time workers each year, and that the long-term figure should almost double.

-But OECD figures show Reinfeldt's reforms, as well as earlier changes, some under the Social Democrats, after a 1990s crisis, have given Sweden the steepest increase in inequality over 15 years amongst the 34 members of the organisation, with disparities rising at four times the pace of the United States.
+But OECD figures show Reinfeldt's reforms, as well as earlier changes, some under the Social Democrats, after a 1990s crisis, have given Sweden the steepest increase in inequality over 15 years amongst the 34 members of the organization, with disparities rising at four times the pace of the United States.

 (Reporting by Mia Shanley, editing by Patrick Lannin and Paul Casciato)